ShivamSaluja/Extract-Transform-Load/README.md

 Step 1: Generate a API key for weather.com

-Step 2: Clone the git reposity wu to obtain its source code.
+Step 2: Clone the git reposity wu and obtain its source code.
-To obtain the source code for wu: git clone git://github.com/sramsay/wu.git or if you are behind a firewall type: git clone https://github.com/sramsay/wu.git
+To obtain the source code for wu use command: git clone git://github.com/sramsay/wu.git or if you are behind a firewall type: git clone https://github.com/sramsay/wu.git